jet2jet/resedit-js/README.md

 ## Examples

 For more APIs, please see `dist` directory of the package.
+And, [some test codes](./src/test) may help you for usages.

 ```js
 const ResEdit = require('resedit');